compucorp/webform_civicrm_file_case_emails/README.md

 So avoiding duplicate emails is still the best solution to the problem.

 However, there is a bonus point.
-As yo may know it is possible to configure a webform notification to get `From`/`To` email address from some form field.
+As you may know it is possible to configure a webform notification to get `From`/`To` email address from some form field.
 If this field comes from civicrm contact that you've configured under the *Civicrm* tab of the form then it is possible to link email address to a contact